 25 Exeter and 196 Commonwealth were designed by Peabody and Stearns, architects.
 Both were built in the early 1880s and remained separate properties until 2007, when they were combined into one single-family dwelling, with the address of 25 Exeter.

-25 Exeter was built in 1882 by H. McLaughlin and McNeil Brothers, builders, for Nathan Matthews.
+25 Exeter was designed by Peabody and Stearns and built in 1882-1883 by Hezekiah McLaughlin, mason, and McNeil Brothers, carpenters, for Nathan Matthews.
 He is shown as the owner on the original building permit application, dated May 29, 1882.

 Nathan Matthews was a real estate investor, formerly the president of the Winnisimmet Company, which developed large areas of Chelsea, and (between 1860 and 1870) the president of the Boston Water Power Company, which developed portions of the Back Bay.
 He and his wife, Albertine (Bunker) Matthews, lived at 145 Beacon; it does not appear that they ever lived at 25 Exeter.

-William Bliss died in December of 1907 and the Perkins moved soon thereafter to 415 Commonwealth.
+William Bliss died in December of 1907 and the Perkinses moved soon thereafter to 415 Commonwealth.

-The Masons lived elsewhere for the next several years and appear to have leased the house to others.
+The Masons lived at 25 Exeter during the 1908-1909 winter season, but then lived elsewhere for the next several seasons and leased the house to others.

 During the 1909-1910 winter season, it was the home of Chester Whitin Lasell and his wife, Jessie Maude (Keeler) Lasell.
 He was a manufacturer of cotton machinery in Northbridge, where they made their permanent home.